Jakov-Kusan/mini-os/README.md

 MiniOS busybox support list: busybox-1.24.0/busybox-1.30.0.

-If you want to build the specific versions of kernel or busybox, just export env variables to change kernel and busybox version to build, such as:
+If you want to build specific versions of the kernel or busybox, just export the env variables to change the kernel and busybox versions to build, such as:

 ```
 export BUSYBOX=busybox-1.30.0